A collection of questions that span multiple areas of Zenhub related to:

 The release report is another way to track work with more granular information presented than the roadmap.
 Releases work like a "burn-up" report, outlining the total scope of work and how much has been completed to date.
 This report highlights scope changes in detail, dynamically updating as issues get added and removed to calculate a predicted end date.

-- Projects on the roadmap help communicate, at a high level, the progress for all of the initiatives happening across the entire organization.
+- Projects on the roadmap help communicate, at a high level, the progress of all initiatives happening across the entire organization.
 Stakeholders can understand and visualize, at a glance, how current work is progressing and the future company direction.

 - Release reports are used to track scope changes in detail and help forecast delivery dates.
 You can add or remove issues directly from the release to understand how cutting scope or additional requirements being added will impact delivery.